 They do give off hardcore American Apparel vibes, but I’m guessing that was the goal since the brand was founded by the same person who founded American Apparel.

 Aside from their super comfy loungewear, one of the best things about this brand is that they’re dedicated to ethical clothing production.
 Some of their values include:

-- Fair wages and ethical factories – starting employees make an average of $20 per hour, employees at their garment factory can make up to $35 per hour)
+- Fair wages and ethical factories – Starting employees make an average of $20 per hour, employees at their garment factory can make up to $35 per hour.

-- Creating jobs in the USA – They intent to employee thousands of people in the Los Angeles area.
+- Creating jobs in the USA – They intend to employee thousands of people in the Los Angeles area.
 They also only buy textiles and yarn products made in the United States, and their knitting and dyeing is done in Los Angeles.

 - Environmentally friendly sourcing – They use recycled/reclaimed cotton, cotton grown ethically, and organic cotton.

 - Sustainability – Nearly 100% of their shipping and production byproducts are recycled (paper, boxes, plastic, scrap fabric, and more).
 They also often use their scrap fabric to create limited-edition pieces.

 Note: While these ethical and sustainable practices sound great, the biggest concern with this brand is the founder himself, Dov Charney (former founder of American Apparel).
 He was accused of harassment multiple times before leaving his prior company (he was also accused of using ethnic slurs, storing inappropriate videos on work servers, and so on).

 While his new company might put a higher emphasis on ethical wages and sustainable garments, you still might be giving your money to someone who isn’t very ethical himself.
 If you decide not to shop here, click here to jump down to the end of this article and see some great alternatives to LA Apparel.

 I was sent a pullover top and sweatpants to try out, but my review and opinions are still 100% honest.